mitodl/mit-open/README.md

     * ACCESS_TOKEN_URL
     * USERINFO_URL

-To authenticate via OpenID Connect, open http://od.odl.local:8063/login/ol-oidc in your browser.
+To authenticate with an existing MIT Open user via an OpenID Connect provider, open http://od.odl.local:8063/login/ol-oidc in your browser.

 ## Commits